2000 Libertarian National Convention

 The 2000 Libertarian National Convention was held in Anaheim, California, from June 30 to July 4, 2000.
 Harry Browne was again chosen as the party's presidential nominee, becoming the first Libertarian Party candidate to be nominated twice for president.

 The theme of the 2000 convention was "America's Future: Liberty, Responsibility, & Community."

-The Libertarians hold a National Convention every two years to vote on party bylaws, platform and resolutions and elect national party officers and a judicial committee.
+The Libertarian Party holds a national convention every two years to vote on party bylaws, platform and resolutions and elect national party officers and a judicial committee.
 Every four years it nominates presidential and vice presidential candidates.